DavidHuang10/callcat/docs/calls-requirements.md

 ---

 ### Data Model (DynamoDB)
+## Data Model (DynamoDB)
-Use DynamoDB for call lifecycle and transcript (high-write, timeline reads).
+Use DynamoDB for call lifecycle and separate table for transcripts (high-write, timeline reads).
 PostgreSQL remains for users and preferences.

 - Table: `callcat-calls` (from `aws.dynamodb.table.calls`)
   - Keys